 - Excellent back system

-- Stability and comfort even during extended wear
+- Stability and comfort even on long carries

 - Superbly equipped